Slavery and human trafficking statement 2019

 This Statement is made on behalf of OneSavings Bank plc, Interbay ML, Ltd, Charter Court Financial Services Group plc, Charter Court Financial Services Limited and Exact Mortgage Experts Limited.

 OSB is listed on the London Stock exchange and is a member of the FTSE 250.
-We are incorporated in the UK and headquartered in Kent.
-The OneSavings Bank group is made up of a family of specialist financial services brands, namely, Kent Reliance, Prestige Finance, InterBay Commercial, InterBay Asset Finance and Heritable Development Finance (together the Group), which primarily focuses on carefully selected sub-sectors of the mortgage market.
+OSB is incorporated in the UK and headquartered in Kent.
+The Group is made up of a family of specialist financial services brands, namely, Kent Reliance, Charter Court Financial Services, Prestige Finance, InterBay Commercial, InterBay Asset Finance and Heritable Development Finance, which primarily focuses on carefully selected sub-sectors of the mortgage market.
 The Group’s specialist lending is supported by a stable retail savings franchise with 150 years of heritage.
-Also part of the Group is the Bank’s overseas subsidiary, OSBIndia, based in Bangalore, which provides processing services to the Group.
+OSBIndia, which is based in Bangalore, also forms part of the Group and provides internal processing services.

-We have an established Group Vendor Management Outsourcing Policy which ensures that a robust framework is followed to efficiently manage potential and contracted third party relationships and compliance with regulatory obligations.
+We have established Vendor Management, Procurement and Outsourcing Policies which ensure that robust frameworks are followed in order to efficiently assess and manage potential and contracted third party relationships and compliance with regulatory obligations.

 - take all reasonable steps to avoid undue additional operational risk; and

-In addition relationships with OSBIndia adhere to the Indian Labour Laws (Article 23 and 24 of the constitution of India).
+In addition, OSBIndia and their supply chain adhere to the Indian Labour Laws (Article 23 and 24 of the constitution of India).